menandmice/micetro_docs/guides/implementation/mfa_okta.rst

 Okta Authorization Server
     An Okta config with server_id set to default means that the Default Custom Authorization Server provided by Okta is used.
-Otherwise, the value should be the name of the Custom Authorization server that has been setup at Okta or be skipped (or empty) if the Org Authorization Server should be used.
+Otherwise, the value should be the name of the Custom Authorization server that has been set up at Okta or be skipped (or empty) if the Org Authorization Server should be used.

 Group authorization
     Both new identity solutions can be used in conjunction with group authorization models in Micetro.

     Group membership synchronization operates by matching group names.
 Users are automatically added to groups within Micetro that correspond to groups listed by the Okta, including both Active Directory (AD) and internal groups (excluding Built-in groups).
-Conversely, users are removed from groups within Micetro if their names do not match those listed by Azure AD.
-If the provider does not list any groups, the user’s group membership remains unchanged.
+Conversely, users are removed from groups within Micetro if their names do not match those listed by Okta.
+If Okta does not list any groups, the user's group membership remains unchanged.

 .. note::
-  Okta offers options to filter and transform the provided groups during application setup process.
+  Okta offers options to filter and transform the provided groups during the application setup process.

 Mapping groups from Okta
     To enable the mapping of group memberships from Okta, an *ID Token Claim* has been created with the name "groups".
 Add an *OpenID Connect ID Token* to the application of the type “Filter“ with the name “groups“.